InhyukJ/APCS-Final-Project/README.md

   In mini-game mode, click button 3 to get to next "screen" and play the game.
   Don't spam the buttons!!!
   WAIT FOR ANIMATION SEQUENCES TO FINISH BEFORE MOVING ON WITH THE BUTTONS PLEASE.

+  When the death screen pops up, close the window and run the class again.